-You don’t get much more natural than Waterwipes (click here to check price); they’re literally made from 99.9% water and 0.1% grapefruit seed extract.
+You don’t get much more natural than Waterwipes (click here to check price on Amazon); they’re literally made from 99.9% water and 0.1% grapefruit seed extract.

 These are some great wipes if you want to be 100% sure that nothing dangerous is going to come into contact with your baby’s skin, and they’re also pretty good, too.

 If your baby has sensitive skin, it doesn’t get much better than 99.9% water!

 The reason they use grapefruit seed extract is that it acts as a natural preservative to inhibit mold growth.
 They’re durable and shouldn’t rip, and allergy-friendly (because they’re basically just water.)

 I mean, how can you go wrong?
 They work, and they’re natural.
 If you don’t want to DIY it up, these are a great alternative.